Stat Mechanics

 B (Base Stat)

-When the second generation split R/B/Y's Special stat into Special Attack and Special Defense, the old Special base stat was always used for one of the new stats while the other was new.
+When the second-generation games split R/B/Y's Special stat into Special Attack and Special Defense, each Pokémon had either its base Special Attack or Special Defense set to the old Special value for the species, while the other was created anew.

 I (Individual Value)

-1. Make a variable, say X, and set its value to 0.
+1. Make a variable X and set its value to 0.

 2. If the Attack IV is odd, add 8 to X.